Documentation

 1.2 - Building Your First OpenAI-Compatible Server

-Set up and run an OpenAI-compatible server with MCP tool support
+Set up and run an OpenAI-compatible server with AgentFlow UI for interactive tool management and real-time event monitoring

-This tutorial will guide you step-by-step through running and configuring the OpenAI-compatible server in gomcptest.
-By the end, you’ll have a working server that can communicate with LLM models and execute MCP tools.
+This tutorial will guide you step-by-step through running and configuring the OpenAI-compatible server in gomcptest with the AgentFlow web interface.
+By the end, you’ll have a working server with a modern UI that provides tool selection, real-time event monitoring, and interactive chat capabilities.

 Prerequisites